Havvy/reference/src/linkage.md

 # Linkage

+> Note: This section is described more in terms of the compiler than of
+> the language.

-The Rust compiler supports various methods to link crates together both statically and dynamically.
-This section will explore the various methods to link Rust crates together, and more information about native libraries can be found in the [FFI section of the book][ffi].
+The compiler supports various methods to link crates together both statically and dynamically.
+This section will explore the various methods to link crates together, and more information about native libraries can be found in the [FFI section of the book][ffi].

 [ffi]: ../book/ffi.html